typelevel/Laika/docs/src/07-reference/06-release-notes.md

 * Error Reporting: When a parser error originates in a template the error formatter now includes the path info for the template instead of making the error appear as if it came from the markup document
 * AST: add `codeOptions` property to `CodeBlock` element for potential tool integrations
+* sbt plugin: The `Laika/clean` task now preserves some directories that will not be re-generated (e.g. api documentation, download directory and older versions in versioned documentation).
+* Bugfix: the HTML renderer did not apply versions to image URLs in case of versioned documentation

 0.17.1 (Mar 19, 2021)